1) My salary does not fall in any taxable income slab. Should I file my tax returns?

 The proportion of medical expenses in the personal budget rises as one grows old.
 The taxation policy gives some concessions for medical expenses –

-- Senior citizens and Super senior citizens can avail a deduction from taxable income up to ₹ 1,00,000 towards amount actually spent for medical treatment of specified disease such as neurological diseases, malignant cancers, chronic renal failure, haematologic disorders and neurological diseases (subject to certain conditions) etc. under Section 80DDB.
+Senior citizens and Super senior citizens can avail a deduction from taxable income up to ₹ 1,00,000 towards amount actually spent for medical treatment of specified diseases such as neurological diseases, malignant cancers, chronic renal failure, hematologic disorders and neurological diseases (subject to certain conditions) etc. under Section 80DDB.

 5) Can income earned by a minor child be clubbed with parents’ income?